-- disburse the Democracy Dollar proceeds up to the maximum amounts under Section 3.15.130(A) to the number of candidates likely to be certified in the Program in the next election. - D. If at any time the Commission determines that revenue available in the Fund is not or may not be sufficient to disburse the Democracy Dollar proceeds up to the maximum amounts under Section 3.15.130(A) to all certified candidates in the next election, the Commission shall promptly request an appropriation from City Council to account for the deficit in the Fund. - E. If the Commission does not receive an appropriation requested under Subsection D within a reasonable time, the Commission shall do each of the following: - 1.
-Provide notice to the public and to all applicant or certified candidates that the Fund does not have sufficient revenue to disburse the Democracy Dollar proceeds up to the maximum amounts under Section 3.15.130(A). - 2.
-Establish a modified deadline for eligible residents to assign the Democracy Dollars. - 3.
-After the modified deadline under Subsection (E)(2)., disburse the Democracy Dollar proceeds to certified candidates on a pro rata or other equitable basis. - F. The Commission shall contract with the appropriate agencies, including the Alameda County Registrar of Voters and the Oakland City Clerk, for all information required for the proper administration of the Program. - 1.
-The Commission shall develop the means by which the information needed to administer the program is stored and received.
+- D. If at any time the Commission determines that revenue available in the Fund is not or may not be sufficient to disburse the Democracy Dollar proceeds up to the maximum amounts under Section 3.15.130(A) to all certified candidates in the next election, the Commission shall promptly request an appropriation from City Council to account for the deficit in the Fund. - E. If the Commission does not receive an appropriation requested under Subsection D within a reasonable time, the Commission shall do each of the following: - Provide notice to the public and to all applicant or certified candidates that the Fund does not have sufficient revenue to disburse the Democracy Dollar proceeds up to the maximum amounts under Section 3.15.130(A). - Establish a modified deadline for eligible residents to assign the Democracy Dollars. - After the modified deadline under Subsection (E)(2), disburse the Democracy Dollar proceeds to certified candidates on a pro rata or other equitable basis. - F. The Commission shall contract ordinate with the appropriate agencies, including the Alameda County Registrar of Voters and the Oakland City Clerk, for all information required for the proper administration of the Program. - The Commission shall develop the means by which the information needed to administer the program is stored and received.